 Last year, I missed out on the faux succulents that Dollar Tree sold in the store so I went online and found out they sell faux succulents by the case before they hit the stores!
-I ordered a case of 24 succulents for $24.00 knowing I had some ideas for the rest of the box and had it shipped it to the nearest store for free.
-I’ll have another succulent project coming up soon.
+If they’re sold out at Dollar General’s website, you can also find a case of 20 faux succulents on Amazon.com.

 I already had the aged terracotta pots from my spring vignette post from a few years back.
 The rest of the supplies were purchased from The Dollar Tree such as the pebbles and candle.
 A terracotta pot similar to the smaller one is sold at the Dollar Tree also.
 Not shown is the potting soil that was already in my larger pot.